On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime

-\fig{fig_cumDam_kst} shows trajectories of cumulated damage as a function of the steepness of encountered sea states.
-Represented trajectories are restricted to long-term realizations which have led to failure (recall that $\pfail = 2.3\%$ in the present case study); in total $\nreaPlot$ realizations leading to failure are represented.
-To build each trajectory shown \fig{fig_cumDam_kst}, encountered sea states -- until failure occurrence -- have been first collected and sorted in terms of sea state steepness (in descending order).
-Hence, \fig{fig_cumDam_kst} is suitable to identify predominant classes of damaging sea states, in terms of wave steepness.
-In the quadratic stress-response regime, some failure occurrences are due to the ultimate strength exceedance, rather than accumulated fatigue reaching unity; these cases are shown as empty circles in \fig{fig_cumDam_kst}, right panel.
+where $g$ is the acceleration due to gravity.
+The curves represented are restricted to long-term realizations that resulted in failure (recall that $\pfail = 2.3\%$ in the present case study); a total of $\nreaPlot$ realizations resulting in failure are depicted.
+To construct each curve, encountered sea states -- until failure occurrence -- were first collected and sorted by their steepness in descending order.
+Therefore, \fig{fig_cumDam_kst} is suitable for identifying predominant classes of damaging sea states, in terms of wave steepness.
+The sample of realized curves $\Dcum(\kst)$ shows little dispersion.
+Approximately $80\%$ of the cumulated damage is generated by sea states with wave steepness values within the range $\simeq 0.030-0.072$, i.e., a range of relatively ``common'' steepness values.